VictorMadu/nist/README.md

 Check examples folder on how to use with Fastify.
 Still preparing documentation and refactoring.
-Reading Clean Code and Clean Architecture to make this codebase cleaner and prepare for new cool stuffs.
+Reading Clean Code and Clean Architecture by Robert C. Martin (Uncle Bob) to make this codebase cleaner and prepare for new cool stuffs.